 If in the unlikely event you have to cancel your cruise and do not have travel insurance, standard cancellation fees apply, this is no exception so it is better to be safe than sorry!

-When you arrive at Sydney’s Overseas Passenger Terminal and before proceeding to the check-in area, make sure that you tag your large bags by printing the baggage tag that is included in your e-documentation.
-Please complete this with your name, stateroom (cabin) number and date of cruise (12 November 2019) and then proceed to drop off your large bags at the Bag Drop zone.
+When you arrive at the Passenger Terminal and before proceeding to the check-in area, make sure that you tag your large bags baggage tag that is included in your documentation.
+Please complete this with your name, stateroom (cabin) number and date of cruise and then proceed to drop off your large bags at the Bag Drop zone.
 It is important that you have a tag for each bag that will be delivered to your stateroom by ship staff.
 Keep your hand luggage with you that includes any items that you will require within the next few hours.
-Please keep hand luggage to a minimum, as your stateroom will not be available until after 2pm and there are no storage areas on board for your hand luggage – so you will need to keep it with you.
+Please keep hand luggage to a minimum.

 YOUR HAND LUGGAGE MUST CONTAIN ALL OF YOUR TRAVEL DOCUMENTS INCLUDING PASSPORT, SETSAIL PASS PAGES, CREDIT CARD / CASH AND HEALTH FORM.